PranavBarthwal/react.js_tutorial/03_customReact&JSX/notes.md

-# JSX : JavaScript XML
+# JSX : JavaScript Xtensible Markup Language
 JSX (JavaScript XML) is a syntax extension for JavaScript, often used with React to describe what the UI should look like.
 It looks similar to XML/HTML but is written within JavaScript code.
 JSX makes it easier to write and understand React components.

 Here's a simple example of JSX in a React component: